Accessibility statement for the website vm.fi

 Decisions

 There are PDF documents on the website that have been imported from the Government’s electronic decision support system and are not fully accessible.
-The accessibility issues hamper the use of assistive technologies.
-Some documents are missing text alternatives, headings and language specifications.
-There are also problems with the structure of some of these documents.
-Shortcomings in the accessibility of materials will be rectified in connection with the ongoing reform of the decision support system.
-The new system will be introduced in August 2022.
+The accessibility issues hamper the use of assis-tive technologies.
+The files lack text equivalents, titles and language specifications, and there are some issues with their structures.

 Publications